-Jared Freid is a comedian based out of New York City and originally from the Boston suburb of Needham, Massachusetts.
-His comedy is current and reflects the ordinary daily thoughts of everyone you know, especially if everyone you know is a millennial, obsessed with dating apps, trying to be a real adult and worried about their body.
+Jared Freid is a stand-up comedian based out of New York City, with a strong focus on dating and relationships.
+His comedy is current and reflects the ordinary daily thoughts of everyone you know, especially if you know a lot of millennials that are obsessing over dating apps, trying to be real adults, and worrying about their bodies.
 (For the record, Jared’s mom thinks his body is “just fine.”)

 Besides headlining and touring at clubs around the country, Jared hosts three highly-rated weekly podcasts.
 He co-hosts U Up? with Jordana Abraham of Betches, where they discuss their takes on modern dating with issues ranging from apps to hookups to relationships.
 U Up? has over 750,000 monthly listeners, many of whom came out to support the U Up?
 Live Tour that visited over 20 cities in 2019.
 Jared’s JTrain Podcast boasts over 450,000 listeners per month and regularly lands in the iTunes top 100.
 The show has a cult following of loyal fans.
 Guests have included: Michael Che, Pete Davidson, Colin Quinn, Sal Vulcano, Bert Kreischer, Dave Attell, Michelle Wolf and more.
 It’s been called “A Dear Abby for Dudes,” which is why both men and women tune in religiously.
 Additionally, every Monday night after The Bachelor, Jared goes live on YouTube in his Rose Rehash.